cozy/cozy-stack/docs/shared-drives.md

 - From a personal drive to a shared drive

 At least one side (source or destination) must be a shared drive.

+The `copy` parameter controls whether the operation is a move (default) or copy:
+- When `copy: false` (default): The source file/directory is moved to the destination and deleted from the source
+- When `copy: true`: The source file/directory is copied to the destination but remains in the source location

 #### Request